vatpac-technology/sops/docs/terminal/pearce.md

 <!--- Diagram here when RAAFv diagrams integrated into AIRAC --->

-#### Wannamal Lane
-The **Wannamal Lane** is centered on the PEA 356 radial, and facilitates transit to/from SUAs to the north.

 #### Alkimos Lane
-The **Alkimos Lane** is centred on the PEA 304 radial, and facilitates transit to/from the M147 restricted areas.
+The **Alkimos Lane** is centred on the PEA 304 radial, `A050`-`F120`.
+The lane facilitates transit to/from the M147 restricted areas.

 #### Mullaloo Lane
-The **Mullalloo Lane** is between the 248 and 233 radials and facilitates transit to/from the R163 restricted area.
+The **Mullalloo Lane** is between the 248 and 233 radials, `A050`-`F120`.
+The lane facilitates transit to/from the R163 restricted area.

+#### Wannamal Lane
+The **Wannamal Lane** is centered on the PEA 356 radial, `A050`-`F120`.
+The lane facilitates transit to/from SUAs to the north.

 #### Quokka Lane
-The **Quokka Lane** is defined as the AZZAR-FENDA track in the south-west of the TCU.
+The **Quokka Lane** is defined as the AZZAR-FENDA track in the south-west of the TCU, `A090`-`F140`.
 It facilitates transit to/from restricted areas on the southern side of the PH TCU.

+Aircraft utilising the Quokka Lane should be instructed to reach `A090` before reaching the PEA 250 radial.

 !!! important
     Aircraft transiting on the Quokka Lane must be [**heads-up** coordinated](#ph-tcu) to PH TCU prior to the boundary.